Take a look at these fall home decor trends, there is nothing better I like to do in the colder months than making some changes in my home.

 I like to add small things like scented candles, knitted throws and a few patterned pillows, to update the look of the living room.

 We have just moved, so have added quite a few items to make our home feel cosier.
-I love interior design and looking at the latest design trends.

 Hot Fall Home Decor Trends

 I put together a few fall home decor trends that are always big for autumn/winter …… take a look and fall in love with some of these gorgeous items!